 Unfair treatment was employees most frequently cited reason for leaving their previous company, with 37% leaving for this reason.
 Unfair treatment was cited more than 2x more frequently than being recruited away by a better opportunity.
 Experiencing and observing unfairness, in the forms of unfair people management practices, stereotyping, sexual harassment, and bullying/hostility, was directly tied to turnover and negatively related to retention.
 And yet, 57% of tech leavers said that they would have stayed if their prior employer had addressed the workplace environment and created a more fair and inclusive culture.
-This finding suggests that workplace culture not only drives turnover, but is also closely tied to retention solutions.
+This finding suggests that workplace culture drives turnover and therefore should be closely tied to retention solutions.